 In the morning (act 1), when the village girl comes to announce the arrival of the stranger that comes with a photo album of images he took with his lens, the girl describes his camera as “one-eyed box.”

-Literally, “one-eyed box” is used to describe the Photographer/Stranger’s camera in The Lion and the Jewel.
+Literally, “one-eyed box” refers to the Photographer/Stranger’s camera in The Lion and the Jewel.
 This description is perfect because it illustrates how a camera man closes his eyes partially when he tries to view or focus on his image through a narrow lens.

 Contextually, however, the “one-eyed box” is a symbol of modernity in The Lion and the Jewel.
 It represents modern inventions through science and technology.